aimanraz/Aiman_Portfolio/README.md

 # My Data Science Portfolio
 Hello guys, welcome to my data science portfolio.
 I'm so excited that you guys check it out.
-As you expected, I'm new in this field.
-Last few months, I just started to learn about data science and smashing some MOOCs courses.
-So yeah hope you enjoyed and gained some pieces of knowledge from my portfolio.
+I'm passionate about data science, and many things can be learned and explored.
+Many resources that I used to learn about data science, such as Bootcamp, open-source(freecodecamp) and MOOCs.
+So yeah, I hope you enjoyed and gained some knowledge from my portfolio.

 # [Data Analysis](https://github.com/aimanraz/data-analysis.git)
 Consisting all of the personal projects mainly focus on methods and framework to draw insight from the data.